tychenjiajun/exif-ai/README.md

 Optional options:

+- `-T, --tasks <tasks...>`: List of tasks to perform ('description' and/or 'tag').
 - `-i, --input <file>` Path to the input image file.
-- `-p, --prompt <text>`: Custom prompt for the AI provider.
+- `-p, --description-prompt <text>`: Custom prompt for the AI provider to generate description.
 Defaults to a generic image description prompt.
+- `--tag-prompt <text>`: Custom prompt for the AI provider to generate tags.
+Defaults to a generic image tagging prompt.
 - `-m, --model <name>`: Specify the AI model to use, if supported by the provider.
-- `-t, --tags <tags...>`: EXIF tags to write the description to.
+- `-t, --description-tags <tags...>`: List of EXIF tags to write the description to.
 Defaults to common description tags.
+- `--tag-tags <tags...>`: List of EXIF tags to write the tags to.
+Defaults to common tags.
 - `-v, --verbose`: Enable verbose output for debugging.
-- `-d, --dry-run`: Preview the AI-generated description without writing to the image file.
+- `-d, --dry-run`: Preview AI-generated content without writing to the image file.
 - `--exif-tool-write-args <args...>`: Additional ExifTool arguments for writing metadata.
 - `--provider-args <args...>`: Additional arguments for the AI provider.
 - `-w, --watch <path>`: Watch directory for new files to process.